Our top pick for

 There are a few different ways that this level of interest in shorting Seagate Technology shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Seagate Technology.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Seagate Technology.

 Find out more about how you can short Seagate Technology stock.